 - Land Acknowledgment.
 We are working to finalize and broadly share a First Church land acknowledgment in conversation with members of local Indigenous communities.

 - Focus Groups.
 First Church has conducted focus groups with community members who have been most impacted by White Supremacy in order to hear their perspective on how to best offer repair and reparations.
 Karlene Griffiths Sekou presented a report of her focus group findings in a recent after-church Zoom session on March 7, 2021.
 See a recording of that session here.
+She also led a follow up discussion on April 18.
+A recording of that second session can be found here.

 - Support for Individual, Local and Churchwide Reparations.
 We are developing recommendations and criteria for our giving and grants, our work with vendors and contractors, and our individual and collective financial lives through the lens of racial justice and reparations.